 Beacon Health Options will be conducting a series of webinar trainings during the month of June to assist programs in the above noted jurisdictions to properly request authorization for services.
-Providers should look for these training dates in a future provider alert.
+Please be on the watch for this.

 Uninsured Eligibility Documentation Requirements